-Masks required in classrooms for Fall 2022
+Masks required in classrooms for Winter 2022

-While mask wearing will remain voluntary in other campus spaces, masks are strongly recommended in libraries and learning commons as well as gathering spaces where physical distancing may be difficult.
+While mask wearing will remain voluntary in other campus spaces, masks are recommended in libraries and learning commons as well as gathering spaces where physical distancing may be difficult.

-Wearing your mask in class
+Wearing your mask in class and other instructional spaces

 - Instructors or other presenters (student presenters, etc.) may remove their mask while lecturing if they can fully maintain two metres of distance from all others.